Nikolai-Podkorytov/MRS_v4-0/Phase 4 – Project Presentation.md

 - Backend is secured with JWT and role-based access control.
 - MongoDB is used for flexible and scalable data storage.
 - The project is modular, maintainable, and ready for future enhancements.
+- IMDb not like planned.... for future devolopment.